ghitchens/bake/README.md

 use Bake.Config

 platform :nerves
+default_target :rpi2

 target :rpi2,
   recipe: "nerves/rpi2"
 ```

 In this example we are telling `bake` that we want to be able to produce firmware for a raspberry pi2.
 The bakefile needs at least 1 target defined, but you can specify as many targets as you want to build firmware for.
 The target atom can be anything you desire.
 It is used when executing commands as a label for your purposes.
+By declaring a `default_target` if we omit the `--target` flag in commands, the default target will be used.

+### Recipes
 The recipe needs to be an active bakeware shared recipe.

-### Recipes

 Currently, nerves shares the following recipes.
 * nerves/bbb
 * nerves/rpi